jaxendy/Guess-the-line/README.md

 Overview:

 Each week, the script:
-1. Pulls the schedule of college football games.
-2. Displays each matchup (home vs. away).
-3. Lets each player enter their guessed spread for every game.
+1. Lets each player enter their guessed spread for every game.
-4. After the real betting lines are revealed, it compares everyone’s guesses to the actual lines.
+2. After the real betting lines are revealed, it compares everyone’s guesses to the actual lines.

 Points or scores are then awarded based on how close each player’s predictions were — or through head-to-head “relative” matchups where players compete directly against each other.